Introduction

 One of the Charleville Musket’s most famous deployments was in the American Revolutionary War.
 France, under King Louis XVI, supplied thousands of these muskets to the Continental Army, particularly after the Treaty of Amity and Commerce (1778) formalized France’s alliance with the American rebels.
 These weapons were widely issued, influencing U.S. military firearm design.

-General George Washington's forces, previously dependent on captured British Brown Bess muskets, quickly adopted the Charleville.
-Marquis de Lafayette played a crucial role in securing these arms for American troops.
+General George Washington’s forces, previously dependent on captured British Brown Bess muskets, quickly adopted the Charleville.
+Marquis de Lafayette was central to securing these arms for American troops.
 The Charleville’s durability and ease of use made it a preferred weapon, directly inspiring the Springfield Model 1795, the first official musket manufactured by the United States.

 The Napoleonic Wars